Mexican women protest femicides as president warns against violence

 "Although I feel privileged because I live in a safe area, no one can guarantee that one day I will not disappear ... and appear in a vacant lot dead, raped," said Moreno, on the verge of tears.

-Lopez Obrador, who appointed women to half his cabinet posts, rejects activist claims that he is not interested in tackling femicides, saying progress has been made to defend women's rights.
+Lopez Obrador, who appointed women to half his Cabinet posts, rejects claims by activists that he is not interested in tackling femicides, saying progress has been made to defend women's rights.

 Asked on Tuesday morning if protests could be violent, as one government official had predicted, Lopez Obrador nodded.